SharePoint/sp-dev-docs/docs/declarative-customization/site-design-pnp-provisioning.md

     Get-SPOSiteScript
     ```

-1. You should be presented with a list of one or more site scripts, including the site script you just created
-1. Select the ID of the Site Script you just created and copy it to the clipboard
+1. You will be see a list of one or more site scripts, including the site script you just created.
+Select the ID of the site script that you just created and copy it to the clipboard.
-1. Create the Site Design:
+1. Use the following command to create the site design:

     ```powershell
     Add-SPOSiteDesign -Title "Site with footer" -SiteScripts [Paste the ID of the Site Script here] -WebTemplate "64"
     ```

-The Add-SPOSiteDesign will associate the site design with the Team Site.
-If you want to associate the design with a Communication Site use "68".
+The **Add-SPOSiteDesign** cmdlet associates the site design with the Team Site.
+If you want to associate the design with a Communication Site, use the value "68".

 ## Conclusion